joverbey/joverbey.github.io/_posts/2018-04-22-building-a-godoctor-refactoring.md

 In the call to <tt>AddRefactoring</tt>, the first argument (<tt>"addcopyright"</tt>) is a short name for the refactoring.
 This isn't important for our tool, since it only has one refactoring.
-In constrast, the <tt>godoctor</tt> tool has five refactorings; their short names are shown in the first column when
+In contrast, the <tt>godoctor</tt> tool has five refactorings; their short names are shown in the first column when
 <tt>godoctor -list</tt> is run: